← All varieties

 Tree

-Vigorous and rather spreading in growth habit.
-An early and good bearer, producing fruit annually.
+Vigorous, rather spreading.
+An early and good bearer annually.

 Fruit